Humpkins/Whissleblower/README.md

 This project aims to develop a Telemetry Control Unit (TCU) using some knowledges in GSM, LTE, GNSS and MQTT.
 <br />for the front end interface development, please refer to [Whistleblower Frontend](https://github.com/Humpkins/Whissleblower_Frontend)

 This device is capable of intercept the vehicle comunication (CAN) and send some key metrics to a remote server (MQTT).
-The Front-End software then retrieve this information (WS) and displays on a user-friedly web page.
+The Front-End software then retrieve this information (WS) and displays on an user-friedly web page.

 ![1693487001317](https://github.com/Humpkins/Whistleblower/assets/50257157/eb34f7ab-cdd8-463e-8173-a05086b34b67)